Bioengineering (BE)

 BE 6400 Mechanobiology of the Cell and its Microenvironment

-This course is geared towards first and second year graduate students in BGS/CAMB and SEAS/BE with an interest in the interface of extracellular matrix (ECM) cell biology and biomechanics.
+This course is geared towards first and second-year graduate students in BGS/CAMB and SEAS/BE with an interest in the interface of extracellular matrix (ECM) cell biology and biomechanics.
 Students will learn about the ECM and adhesion receptors and their impact on the cytoskeleton and signaling, as well as fundamental concepts in biomechanics and engineered materials.
-We will discuss how these topics can inform the study of cell biology, physiology and disease.
+We will discuss how these topics can inform the study of cell biology, physiology, and disease.
 An additional objective of the course is to give students experience in leading critical discussions and writing manuscript reviews.
 Invited outside speakers will complement the strengths of the Penn faculty.
+Offered in the spring semester of even years only.

 Also Offered As: CAMB 7030